JiananDing0/MIT_6.828/lab1/README.md

 ```testb```: Composed of **test** and **b**, **test** means do bitwise AND to the two numbers. set Zero Flag (ZF) to 1 if the result is 0 and set to 0 otherwise.
 ```jnz```: Same as ```jne```, jumps to the specified location if the Zero Flag (ZF) is cleared (0).

-So basically this part first store the information of keyboard controller to register %al, and jump once the Bit 1 stored in %al is equal to 0.
+So basically this part first store the information of keyboard controller to register %al, and jump back to the start when Bit 1 stored in %al is equal to 1.
+In other words, once Bit 1 is set to 0, it continues to the rest part.